What is the FSA ID? The Top 5 FAFSA Terms You Need to Know

 Parents signing their children’s forms online also need their own FSA ID.

-Your FSA ID also serves as your legal signature online, so be sure to carefully protect it.
+Your FSA ID serves as your legal signature online, so be sure to carefully protect it.

 Parent information refers to the parental asset and income information you have to provide.
-Whose info you report can be tricky to figure out, but there are clear rules.
-If your parents are still married, report both of their incomes and assets.
+Whose info you report can be tricky to figure out for divorced or non-traditional family structures, but there are rules to follow.
+In short: If your parents are still married, report both of their incomes and assets.
 If your parents are divorced or separated and don’t live together, report the financial information of the parent you lived with the most during the year.
 If that parent is married, you’ll also report step-parent income.

 Students are classified as either dependent or independent students.
-Does it matter which status you have?
-Yes.
+Which status you have makes a big difference in your potential aid amount.
 Independent students can get more financial aid because their parental financial information doesn’t affect how much aid they receive.

 Most students going straight from high school to college are considered dependent students, whether or not their parents contribute to their college expenses.
-The exceptions: students who were in foster care or are now married.
+The primary exceptions: students who were in foster care, are married, whose parents are deceased, or who have been legally emancipated.
 Active duty military service also leads to independent status.
-Otherwise, being an independent student is generally based on age.

 Each school that qualifies for federal financial aid has an associated school code.
 But the schools you apply to won’t know you want financial aid unless you tell them.
 Filling in school codes on the FAFSA is your way of letting them know that, if you're accepted and decide to attend, you'd like them to give you some money.